damianohienmhen/azure_terraform/README.md

 ### terraform-modules
 The folder contains reusable pieces of terraform code which help us manage our configuration more efficiently by avoiding code repetition and reducing the volume of configuration.

-The folder contains 4 modules at the moment of writing:

-* `cluster` module allows to create new Kubernetes clusters.
-* `firewall/ingress-allow` module allows to create firewall rules to filter incoming traffic.
-* `node-pool` module is used to create [Node Pools](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools) which is mechanism to add extra nodes of required configuration to a running Kubernetes cluster.
-Note that nodes which configuration is specified in the `cluster` module become the _default_ node pool.
-* `vpc` module is used to create new Virtual Private Cloud (VPC) networks.

 ### network
 Inside the **network** folder, I put terraform configuration for the creation and management of an example of Kubernetes cluster.